ThomasGareau/thomasgareau/_talks/talk11.md

 ---
 title: "Out of the Blue?
-The Drivers of Support for the Parti Conservateur du Québec in the 2022 Election"
+The Drivers of Support for the Parti Conservateur du Québec in the 2022 Election (with E. Bélanger)"
 collection: talks
 type: "Talk"
 permalink: /talks/2023-06-01-cpsa-parti-conservateur